jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 ## Motivation

-Why on-premise Kubernetes?
+Why On-Premise Kubernetes?

-I built [Kubernetes Cluster on EKS](https://blogd.org/kubernetes/Cat-vs.-Non-cat-Classifier-on-EKS/) previosuly.
-Due to maintaining cost, I tried [VirtualBox implementation](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#virtualbox-network-architecture) and [minikube single cluster implementation](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#minikube-implementation).
-But VirtualBox network was unstable and minikube lacks scalability.
-So I decided to try out Raspberry Pi cluster which includes 1 master and 2 worker nodes.

-Also, I wanted to configure Control plane myself for a deeper understanding of Kubernetes management beyond the automated solutions provided by major cloud providers.
+I previously built a [Kubernetes Cluster on EKS](https://blogd.org/kubernetes/Cat-vs.-Non-cat-Classifier-on-EKS/).
+But due to cloud maintenance costs, I opted for a private on-premise setup for greater control over network, hardware, and security.

+I initially tried a 3-master node MicroK8s cluster on [VirtualBox](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#virtualbox-network-architecture) and a single-node setup using [Minikube](https://blogd.org/blog/2024/01/01/appendix-catvsnoncat/#minikube-implementation).
+But I encountered network instability in Virtualbox and scalability issues in minikube.

+These challenges led me to build a Raspberry Pi cluster with 1 master and 2 worker nodes, offering better stability and scalability, while allowing me to manually configure the control plane for a deeper understanding of Kubernetes management.

 ## Raspberry Pi Setup <a class="headerlink" href="#raspberry-pi-setup" title="Permanent link"> ¶</a>

-We need to have minimum 1 master node and 1 worker node.
-But in order to make the cluster highly available, more than 2 worker nodes and odd number of master node (1, 3, 5 ...) are required.
-I chose SSD over microSD card as the Hard Drive.
-The microSD storage seemed to have poor performance and bad durability.
-Installing NVME SSD requires M.2 HAT+ and additional configuration in Linux.
+Kubernetes consists of a control plane (master node) and worker nodes.
+For high availability, an [`odd number`](https://discuss.kubernetes.io/t/high-availability-host-numbers/13143) of master nodes (1, 3, 5, etc.) and more than 2 worker nodes are ideal.
+I opted for a minimal, scalable setup with 1 master and 2 worker nodes.
+To ensure durability and better performance, I used SSDs instead of microSD cards.
+NVMe SSDs require an M.2 HAT+ to connect them to the Raspberry Pi and OS install.

 <img src="https://imgur.com/Av7PzuR.jpg" alt="pi-cluster" width="600">